mathebulansuku/Building-a-Serverless-Application-with-AWS-Services/README.md

 We will use CloudFormation to deploy the HTTP API, Lambda Function and DynamoDB using code.

+## Prerequisites

+- An active AWS account
+- An index.hmt, css, and JS file

 ### SERVICES INCLUDE:

+- Amazon S3
+- HTTP API Gateway
+- AWS Lambda
+- Simple Queue Service (SQS)
+- DynamoDB
-Amazon S3, HTTP API Gateway, AWS Lambda, Simple Queue Service (SQS), DynamoDB, CloudFormation to deploy
+- CloudFormation to deploy